 2015 UCC Program

-Last year, to launch the field scale protocol to farmers in Western Canada, boron was selected as a product for farmers to test on their fields.
+In 2015, to launch the field scale protocol to farmers in Western Canada, boron was selected as a product for farmers to test on their fields.
 Below is the protocol used, which can still be used to conduct boron or other trials that farmers are interested in implementing.
 In addition, a data collection sheet is available to guide farmers through monitoring the trial throughout the growing season.

 UCC 2015 Field Scale Protocol (protocol can be applied to other product trials)